microsoft/pxt-data-streamer/README.md

 * `text` is the string to write to the serial port

 ### Example: Writing comma seperated values in a loop

-This program writes a comma `,` seperated x,y,z acceleration values to the serial port repeatedly..
+This program writes a comma `,` seperated x,y,z acceleration values to the serial port repeatedly.

 ```blocks
 basic.forever(function () {